dappforce/grillchat/integration/README.md

 ## Grill Widget

-Grill Widget is a tiny package that you can use to integrate Grill.chat to your app.
+Grill Widget is a tiny package (< 1kb compressed) that you can use to integrate Grill.chat to your app.
 It wraps all the config available in a simple function call.

 ### Installation